 Playing Natural Horn Today: An Introductory Guide and Method for the Modern Natural Hornist, second edition

 A concise, modern method for the natural horn, developed with the needs of horn players in mind.
 This updated second edition is focused toward introducing the natural horn effectively for players who already play the valved horn and wish to learn the older instrument.
 Topics covered include equipment choices, hand positions, and much more, presented in a practical manner.
 Short exercises and etudes are included to build technique, making this an ideal resource for learning to play the natural horn.
 Purchase on Amazon

 Playing the Wagner Tuba: A Handbook for Hornists, second edition

 A complete, practical guide to the literature and performance techniques of the Wagner tuba, geared toward the advanced student, amateur, or young professional who needs to get up to speed quickly to perform Wagner tuba in a symphonic setting.
 This edition includes information on instruments and fingerings, complete parts (original notation and transposed) for Bruckner’s Symphony No. 7, excerpts from Götterdämmerung and Eine Alpensymphonie, and more.
 Purchase on Amazon

 Our Catalog in Brief

-NOTICE: We are committed to our affordable and updated line of E-Publications, above, which are sold exclusively on Amazon.
-However, we do still have for direct sale one book (hard copy version) and the following compact discs featuring John Ericson
+We are committed to our affordable and updated line of E-Publications, above, which are sold exclusively on Amazon.
+However, we do still have for direct sale one book (hard copy version) and the following compact discs featuring John Ericson to USA addresses only: